ymozer/summer-intern/README.md

 - [ ] code doesnt exits because of slave listen loop
 - [ ] reading from slaves and saving it to a file not working properly
 - [ ] Code exits after group and consumer creation, master not sending data
+- [ ] Check after slave reading is done if data consistent between X and y or row count...